gitter-badger/ecs/README.md

 ```

 # Sharing data between systems
-If some component should be shared between systems `EcsFilterSingle<>` filter class can be used in this case:
+If some component should be shared between systems `EcsFilterSingle<T>` filter class can be used in this case:
 ```csharp
 class MySharedData {
     public string PlayerName;